NexPlayer/Android-SDK/advanced.md

 Audio or video decoding error.

-E.g. `NexPlayer` get a failure during parsing the content for playback or during decoding the audio or video bit- streams..
+E.g. `NexPlayer` get a failure during parsing the content for playback or during decoding the audio or video bitstreams..

 #### DATA_INACTIVITY_TIMEOUT = ( 0x00000026,NexErrorCategory.GENERAL, "The response timed out")